JoshuaMularczyk/4-Player-Checkers/README.md

 # 4 Player Checkers

-Created for CPTR 142 under Professor James Foster
+This project was created for CPTR 142, instructed by Professor James Foster.
+This was a final Project that was completed in the winter of 2019.

 ## Collaborators